 The Distance US Bricklet is discontinued and is no longer sold.
-The Distance US Bricklet 2.0 is still in development.
-For now, the Distance IR Bricklet 2.0 and the Laser Range Finder Bricklet 2.0 are possible replacements.
+The Distance US Bricklet 2.0 is the recommended replacement.

 The Distance US Bricklet is equipped with an ultrasonic distance sensor and extends Bricks by the possibility to measure distances from 2cm to 400cm.
 The measured distance is reported as unitless value, not in mm.
 This is because the relation between the distance value and the actual distance depends on the exact value of the 5V supply voltage.
 Deviations in the supply voltage result in deviations in the measured distance values.
 With configurable events it is possible to react on changing distances without polling.
 Typical applications can be found in robotics, usage as light barrier alternative and so on.